urschrei/pyzotero/readme.md

 ```
 ## General Usage ##

-Additional parameters may be set using the following method:
+Additional parameters may be set on Read API methods using the following method:

     zot.add_parameters(parameter=value, … parameter n = value n)
 Example: